vzMars/dragon-quest-landing-page/README.md

 # Dragon Quest Landing Page

-This website is a basic landing page made for the video game series Dragon Quest.
+This website is a basic landing page for the Dragon Quest video game series.

 **Link to project:** https://vzmars.github.io/dragon-quest-landing-page/